Accessing specialist support from Children's Integrated Therapy Service

 • eating and drinking difficulties (dysphagia)

-• Neuro-muscular (acute deterioration or new complex presentation)
+• neuro-muscular conditions (acute deterioration or new complex presentation)

-• Susceptibility to respiratory compromise including that associated with eating and drinking difficulties (cognition, airway clearance, decreased active movement and limited cough).
+• susceptibility to respiratory compromise, including that associated with eating and drinking difficulties.

 Musculoskeletal problems